knowhy/ansible-role-influxdb/README.md

 Ansible role to install InfluxDB database.

 This role deploys a single InfluxDB instance.
-The role uses the InfluxDB release artifacts from [influxDB homepage](https://dl.influxdata.com/influxdb/releases) and should work with any Linux distribution which supports Systemd.
+The role uses the InfluxDB release artifacts from [influxDB homepage](https://dl.influxdata.com/influxdb/releases).

 Most of the configuration is done in the `influxdb.conf` file. `defaults/main.yml` contains the default values from the config shipped with the release artifact.